How to Reduce Your Single-Use Plastic Consumption: Four Tips for Families

-However, if you switch to reusable nappies, you’ll only need 15 – 20 nappies – and that’s it.
+However, if you switch to reusable nappies, you’ll only need 15 to 20 nappies – and that’s it.
 And, as an additional bonus, you can pass these nappies on to any subsequent children, meaning that you’re reducing your carbon footprint even more.
-By choosing reusable nappies, you’ll reduce your carbon footprint by up to 40%, and will halve the amount of waste your family produces on a weekly basis.
+By choosing reusable nappies, you’ll reduce your carbon footprint by at least 40%, and will halve the amount of waste your family produces on a weekly basis.

 Pēpi’s innovative reusable nappies have been cleverly designed to grow with your baby: our one-size-fits all product suits babies between 3.5kg to 15 kgs in weight.
 They also come in a range of stylish patterns and colours.
 Helping the environment – and saving money – never looked or felt so good!